PaulDMooney/testblog/BLOG_2.md

-# Testing Blog 2
+# Enhancing the Developer Experience of Testing Part 2

 In my last post I talked about the writing tests with natural language descriptions, and leveraging structured testing to provide organized and comprehensible output.
 Here I will expand more on some of these concepts.

 ## Structured Testing Part 2
 Structured testing is a nesting of contexts until eventually terminating in one or more tests.
 Contexts, just like the